futurewei-cloud/chogori-sql/docs/K2SqlDesignProposalV1.md

 Postgres consists of a set of system catalogs as described in [PG doc](https://www.postgresql.org/docs/current/catalogs.html).
 All the catalogs start with the
 "pg_" prefix.
 Meanwhile, The [information schema](https://www.postgresql.org/docs/11/information-schema.html) consists of a set of views that contain information about the objects defined in the current database.
 The information schema is defined in the SQL standard and can therefore be expected to be portable and remain stable — unlike the system catalogs, which are specific to PostgreSQL and are modeled after implementation concerns.
 The information schema views do not, however, contain information about PostgreSQL-specific features.
 The views are defined in this [sql](https://github.com/futurewei-cloud/chogori-sql/blob/master/src/k2/postgres/src/backend/catalog/information_schema.sql).

 For Postgres, it always creates a new database from templates.
 The two templates are [template0 and template1](https://www.postgresql.org/docs/11/manage-ag-templatedbs.html), where template0 is never changed after the PG cluster starts and template1 includes other changes.
 By default, PG copies the standard system database named template1.
 As a result, when a cluster starts up, template0, template1, and the default database postgres need to be created first.
+However, we don't support copying a database in our system and create the database using bootstrap scripts instead.
+That means, all the updates on template1 are not inherited by the new created databases.

 Each database consists a set of system catalogs, where both system table schemas and user table schemas are stored.
 For example, all relations are stored in pg_class table and the columns are stored in pg_attribute.
 The pg_tables is an view of the tables and pg_database holds all databases.

 ##### Caching